luanrochaos/luanrochaos/README.md

 I'm Luan Rocha, a passionate Full Stack student 💻.

-- :seedling: I’m currently learning about TypeScript and ReactJS.
+- :seedling: I’m currently learning about TypeScript and NextJS.
 - :computer: Most used line of code `git commit -m "Initial Commit"`.
 - 🤔 I’m looking for an internship.
 - :speech_balloon: Ask me about anything.